 See everything in the Cusco-Machu Picchu area without having to change hotels.
-Explora Valle Sagrado was designed as a centrally located headquarters from where to explore Cusco, Machu Picchu and the Sacred Valley of the Incas.
+Explora Valle Sagrado was designed as a centrally located headquarters from where to explore Cusco, Machu Picchu and the Sacred Valley of the Incas in essential luxury.
 All of their programs include accommodations, transfers, meals and beverages, and a selection of more than 40 explorations developed by their outdoor team.
-Through more than 40 options to explore, either walking, by van or riding a bike, their explorations take travelers through the colonial history of Cusco and the mysterious Machu Picchu, isolated villages, archaeological sites such as Ollantaytambo, Moray, Chinchero and Pisac, to Andean pampas and mountains or Apus and traditional villages still untouched by globalization to perfectly preserved ancient traces and lost lagoons.
+Either by walking, by van or riding a bike, their explorations take travelers through the colonial history of Cusco and the mysterious Machu Picchu, isolated villages, archaeological sites such as Ollantaytambo, Moray, Chinchero and Pisac, to Andean pampas and mountains or Apus and traditional villages still untouched by globalization to perfectly preserved ancient traces and lost lagoons.

 Explora Valle Sagrado was highlighted among the top 25 hotels in South America in the 2020 Tripadvisor awards